 Source of information

 The information published in the IECEx publications is based on information given by the Member Bodies of the IECEx Certified Service Facilities Scheme and ExCBs.
-Neither the IEC nor the Secretary of the ExMC is therefore liable for the accuracy of that information.
+Neither the IEC nor the IECEx Secretary is therefore liable for the accuracy of that information.
 Publication of commercial information shall be avoided.

 Complaints